Feedback Control

 Run them from the command line, in the build/

-folder, to test your code for the 1D or 2D follow me:
+folder, to test your code for the 1D or 2D follow me, or drive star (only run one of these):

 ./follow_1D